syncfusion-content/wpf-docs/wpf/XlsIo/Worksheet-Cells-Manipulation.md

-> Note: Presently, sorting based on cell icon, parsing, and serialization of its sorting details are not supported.
+N> Presently, sorting based on cell icon, parsing, and serialization of its sorting details are not supported.

 1. Sort by Cell Values